 Tukshai, Scooters, and everything else we know about the 4x4 map

 Just like Miramar when that was still new, Sanhok has some new goodies with it.

-The SLR, a DMR that takes both AR and DMR attachments, has been added across the game, but Sanhok also has an exclusive weapon called the QBZ, a fully automatic AR that uses 5.56mm rounds and looks a lot like the AUG A3 you can find in care packages.
+The SLR, a DMR that takes both AR and DMR attachments, was added across the game when Sanhok launched, but Sanhok also has an exclusive weapon called the QBZ, a fully automatic AR that uses 5.56mm rounds and looks a lot like the AUG A3 you can find in care packages.

 It holds 30 rounds per mag, extended up to 40, and replaces the SCAR-L in the item pool, meaning the SCAR-L won't spawn at all on Sanhok (it also spawns about 1.4x as often as the SCAR-L did).
 More on how that sits amongst the rest of the weapons in our dedicated PUBG weapon damage stats guide!

 Otherwise, Sanhok has a couple of exclusive vehicles as well as those weapons - such as the Scooter and the late addition of the Tukshai - a cross between a Tuk-Tuk and a Rickshaw, depending what you usually call it - at last!